 I truly love to teach.
-However, my scientific career has been typified by living in remote locations far from universities, making it difficult to adopt traditional instructor roles.
-Instead, I use my research as a platform for intensive mentorship for undergraduate, postgraduate, and REU students interested in pursuing a scientific career of their own.
+However, living in remote locations far from universities makes it difficult to adopt traditional instructor roles.
+Instead, I have used my research as a platform for intensive mentorship for undergraduate, postgraduate, and REU students interested in pursuing a scientific career of their own.
 My research informs my mentorship, and mentees inform the research.

 I strive to guide mentees through as much of the scientific process as possible- from study design to manuscript preparation.
 Because I am a field ecologist, mentees gain a very broad research experience- they may be learning how to tie bowline knots and coil line on Monday, how to visualize data in R on Tuesday, and how to construct research talks on Wednesday.

-Since my first field season in 2013, I have mentored almost thirty young scientists over thousands of mentorship hours.
-I generally work with mentees full time (5-7 days per week) to make science happen, and am constantly seeking new ways to increase the value and impact of my mentorship.
-For example, undergraduate mentees have recently been able to get college credit through this partnership, others join my program as REU students, and a half-dozen are co-authoring upcoming research publications with me.
-Most go on to pursue successful scientific careers in agency or academia.
-Meet them over on the people page!
+Since my first field season in 2013, I have mentored dozens of young scientists over thousands of mentorship hours.
+I am always seeking new ways to increase the value and impact of my mentorship.
+For example, undergraduate mentees have received college credit through this partnership, while others joined my Coral Reef Ecosystem Processes program as REU students, resulting in the publication of multiple REU-led research papers.
+Most go on to pursue successful scientific careers in agencies or academia, though others move into industries (or switch fields entirely).
+Meet some of them over on the people page!